Image: Conscious Design

 "I tried Bollywood, Line Dancing, Tango, Contemporary, and then I hit upon a niche street dance class called 'Waacking' and that was it.
 Love at first class.

-"My brain switched off & my instincts kicked in.
-I felt fully present & in the moment.
+"My brain switched off and my instincts kicked in.
+I felt fully present and in the moment.
 That niggling, empty feeling inside disappeared, and I felt 'full'.
 I wasn't judging or weighing up what was happening ('Is this for me?
 Do I like this?
 Do I like the music?
 Is it worth the class fee?', etc.) – all of that disappeared, and I was 100% focused on what I was doing.
 My body had more space to express itself (and that can be a real treat compared to either being slumped at a desk, or a sardine on the tube).

 "And probably most importantly, the feeling I got (and still get) from dance acts as a benchmark for how I want to feel most of the time day to day.
 That kind of clarity or guiding light is immense when it comes to shaping your life – what you do, who you want to hang out with, what you want to experience.

 "Incidentally, following that little urge has led to having crazy experiences across the UK and Europe, welcoming a wonderful global community into my life, and creating my own dance pieces for showcases.
-None of this was planned at that dreary bus stop queue." – Sab (our online editor at Careershifters)
+None of this was planned at that dreary bus stop queue." – Sab (our content editor at Careershifters)

 When have you felt this bursting fullness in the past?
 Where can you notice it now, in your daily life?
 What's happening, what are you doing, and who are you being, when it arises?